AMReX-Codes/amrex-tutorials/Docs/source/Demo_Tutorial.rst

 Building the Project
 ~~~~~~~~~~~~~~~~~~~~

-In this example, will use CMake to build the project.
+This example will use CMake to build the project.
 Navigate to the directory
 :code:`/workspace/exp-tutorials`
 and type